ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion/downcast.md

 ## Further reading

-If you want to learn more about downcast helpers used in this guide, see their detailed descriptions with examples in a {@link framework/guides/deep-dive/conversion/helpers/downcast dedicated guide}.
-Also, we recommend you to check out the {@link framework/guides/deep-dive/conversion/upcast data upcast} guide and learn how to convert raw data on the editor input into a live model state.
+If you want to learn more about downcast helpers mentioned in this guide, we {@link framework/guides/deep-dive/conversion/helpers/downcast rounded them up} for you with complete descriptions and examples.
+Also, we recommend you to check out the {@link framework/guides/deep-dive/conversion/upcast upcast conversion} guide and learn how to convert raw data on the editor input into a live model state.